cedoor/brexit-lang/README.md

 terraform apply
 ```

 When `terraform apply` command execution ends and prints the cluster instance information, you must update the `EC2_HOSTS` variable in your local `.env` file with the DNS of the cluster istances created.
 The first one must be the master.
+You can also find created instances on the [AWS page](https://console.aws.amazon.com/ec2/v2/home#Instances:sort=instanceId).

 ### Setup cluster

-Now you can setup all the nodes with the following command:
+After the creation of the instances, you can setup all the nodes with the following command:

 ```bash
 bash scripts/setup_instances.sh .env
 ```

+This command installs Java, Pyhton dependencies, Hadoop and Spark.
+Then, set up the cluster and upload the data to HDFS.
+At this point you can run the script for analysis or classification.

 ### Analysis

+Analysis script get the `KEY_TOKENS` values and all the newspapers, and counts the number of occurrences of the tokens in the articles of each newspaper, normalizing the value based on the total number of newspaper tokens.

+You can run the script with the following command:

 ```bash
 bash scripts/start_analysis.sh .env